pymeasure/pymeasure/docs/tutorial/graphical.rst

 Both the filename and the directory field are provided with auto-completion to help with filling in these fields.
 The directory field contains a button on the right side to open a folder-selection window.

-The default values can be easily set after the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` has been initialized; this allows setting a default location and a default filename, changing the default recognized extensions, or control the default toggle-value for the :guilabel:`Write file` option.
+The default values can be easily set after the :class:`~pymeasure.display.windows.managed_window.ManagedWindow` has been initialized; this allows setting a default location and a default filename, changing the default recognized extensions, or control the default toggle-value for the :guilabel:`Save data` option.

 .. code-block:: python
    :emphasize-lines: 13, 14, 15, 16